 Papo Gely: From Rumba and Mambo to Bachata and Samba, the show is built around Gely’s Rock/Blues influenced guitar playing over the complex rhythmical mastery of Andres Cisneros from Colombia (congas) and Christian Noguera from Argentina (bongos) all currently residing in the Philly area.
 Listen to a sample here.

 Deb Callahan: Drenched in soul and rooted in in blues, singer and songwriter Deb Callahan has been a mainstay on the Philly music scene for many years now.
 She writes creative blues, soul and roots influenced original music and puts on a great live show with her band members Allen James, Garry Lee and Tom Walling.
 Hear a sample at: www.debcallahanband.com

 Bringing the kids out to Street Fare?
 No problem!
-Here's a look at Family Fun from last year's street Fare, including a spectacular kids activity area, live simulcast of the Eagles game, and a special baby care tent:
+Here's a look at the activities in our fenced in Family Fun area, including seating areas and plenty of space to run and frolic:

 Enjoy a family dining area and creative kids activities, including:

 - Custom temporary tattoos courtesy of Kadillac Tattoo

 - Braids, faux hawks, and other hair styles brought to you by Culture Hair